Getting the Ball Rolling: Learning a Dexterous Policy for a Biomimetic Tendon-Driven Hand with Rolling Contact Joints: Introduction

 There has been much recent progress on applying manipulation policies learned in a parallel simulation environment such as IsaacGym onto physical robotic hands.
 Handa et al. proposed a vision-based policy together with a vectorized implementation of automatic domain randomization (ADR) which enabled the cube rotation task to be run on the Allegro hand using only RGB cameras for exteroceptive input \cite{Handa2022-sn}.
 Chen et al. created a policy that can reorient multiple objects in simulation \cite{Chen2022-ag}.
 Yin et al. then proposed a pipeline to use just proprioceptive touch sensor inputs to rotate objects in-hand around a desired axes \cite{Yin2023-kv}.
 Allshire et al. used IsaacGym to achieve dexterous manipulation on the TriFinger robot system \cite{Allshire2022-ik}.

 \paragraph{Robotic hand hardware} It is important to note that capable robots require a combination of hardware and controller, and we will take a look at the major robotic hands being used for dexterous manipulation research.
 Most of the previous works use either the Allegro hand \cite{WonikRobotics2023}, a larger-than-life four-finger hand that contains servo motors in each joint, or the Shadow hand \cite{ShadowRobot2023}, which is an anthropomorphic five-finger tendon-driven robotic hand.
 Further, there have also been other robotic hands created at research institutions.
 The LEAP Hand has a similar design to the Allegro hand with an improved joint layout and robustness \cite{Shaw_undated-sg}.
-The TriFinger robot is a non-anthropomorphic three-finger manipulator which uses BLDC motors \cite{Wuthrich2021-cb}.
+The TriFinger robot used in IsaacGym-based RL tasks \cite{Allshire2022-ik} and offline RL competitions \cite{Gurtler2023-hv} is a non-anthropomorphic three-finger manipulator which uses BLDC motors \cite{Wuthrich2021-cb}.

 We argue that for achieving manipulation in human environments, it is more advantageous to be closer to the human form: tools and objects in our environment are originally designed to be used by humans, so a human-like hand design is more suited for interacting with them.
 Also, when learning from human demonstrations, manipulation tasks can be more easily transferred to a robot with a similar structure.
 Robotic hands with servo motors driving each axis, like the Allegro hand, are simple to construct (consequently lowering the cost), but their fingers become substantially thicker than human ones.
 The Shadow Hand is by far the most human-like hand, but it comes with a steep price tag of 110k GBP as quoted from their website, limiting accessibility to conduct physical experiments.
 The high purchase and maintenance costs may discourage frequent sim2real experiments of RL trained policies, since they can initially behave erratically on the real robot and require intense trial-and-error until they can work fully in reality.